Date: 3 August 1947

 CORONER: Oh, that's too bad.

-ROSS: And I never heard of a coroner's inquest like this.
+ROSS: Well, I never heard of a coroner's inquest like this.

 CORONER: You said this is your first experience.